The Cold Hard Truth About A Truckers Lifeby deathfromatruck

 (Some people just don't understand how to merge onto the highway.)

 We learn how to read the highway.
-Usually there are tattle tell signs when things are about to go down on the highway and if your paying attention and looking far enough ahead you'll catch it without finding yourself in the middle of a crisis.
+Usually there are tattle tell signs when things are about to go down on the highway and if your paying attention and looking far enough ahead you'll catch it before finding yourself in the middle of a crisis.

 (you are neither gaining on him or falling back because you both are going the same speed)